-Have you got questions about the Atlantic Ocean Comedy & Music Festival?
+Got questions about the Atlantic Ocean Comedy & Music Festival?
 Hopefully your answers are right here.
 If they’re not, we can still help.
-For questions about the festival, email our events director, Amanda Anderson, at email@example.com.
-Want to know more about on-ship facilities?
-You can check out the Majesty of the Seas website here.
+For questions about the festival, email our events director, Amanda Anderson, at firstname.lastname@example.org.
+Want to know more details about the ship’s onboard facilities?
+You can check out the Enchantment of the Seas website right here.

 Q: Will this be really fun?